 Project ScopeThe project will provide clear, accessible and concise best practice guidelines in enabling efficient control, clearance and release facilitation measures and standard operating measures during a pandemic.
 Although these will be consistent with existing relevant frameworks and legislations, they will go further to represent what leadership in this field looks like rather than be restricted to legal obligations.

 Exit CriteriaThe exit criteria will be: • Exit Criteria for Deliv.
-1: White Paper ready to publish.
-Internal and External comment logs demonstrating that all comments have been taken into consideration
+1: Draft ready for publication.
+Internal and External comment logs demonstrating that all comments have been taken into consideration • Exit Criteria for Deliv.
+2: Finalized draft.
+Comment log showing that all comments have been resolved.

 Project Team Membership and Required Functional ExpertiseMembership is open to UN/CEFACT experts with broad knowledge in the area of: International trade procedure, disaster recovery In addition, Heads of Delegations may invite technical experts from their constituency to participate in the work.
 Experts are expected to contribute to the work based solely on their expertise and to comply with the UN/CEFACT Code of Conduct and Ethics and the policy on Intellectual Property Rights